Creatine is a widely used and well-researched compound for bodybuilding.

 In recent years, Onnit has established itself as a top bodybuilding supplement brand.
 It makes sense that the brand offers a top-notch creatine supplement.
 This is a creatine monohydrate-based supplement meant to help athletes build muscle and improve their overall performance.

-As with the creatine supplements on this list, Onnit efficiently regenerates ATP, the energy source for muscular contractions, when taken as directed.
+As with the pure creatine monohydrate supplements, Onnit efficiently regenerates ATP, the energy source for muscular contractions, when taken as directed.
 Among other benefits, this means consumers may expect to see greater strength improvements and more repetitions on weight-training routines, as well as evidence-based muscle growth and lean muscle gains.

 Performance Lab Maintain